twumm/Sprint-Challenge--JavaScript/README.md

 * 4. Explicit Binding - this gets explicitly defined when call or apply methods of JS are called or applied on the object.

 5. Why do we need super() in an extended class?
+* `super()` makes it possible for us to reference the class we extended from.
+It simply tells the extended class to look up the class we extended from and apply or copy whatever we have from that class(we extended from).

 ## Project Set up